Last Updated on February 14, 2023 by Eve Dawes

 Where to Stay in Venice: Luxury Hotels Venice

-There are so many top hotels in Venice Italy and we did so much research before narrowing it down to these 2.
+There are so many top hotels to stay at in Venice Italy that we did so much research before narrowing it down to these 2.
 You really can’t go wrong with either one but this is why we chose the Gritti Palace.

-We read so many luxury Venice hotel guides and reviews and were going back and forward choosing between The Gritti Palace a Luxury Collection Hotel Venice (book it) or Hotel Daniele.
+It was a tough choice between Gritti Palace and Hotel Daniele.
+We read so many luxury Venice hotel guides and reviews and were going back and forward choosing between The Gritti Palace a Luxury Collection Hotel Venice (book Gritti Palace) or Hotel Daniele.
 They’re both the 2 top hotels in Venice Italy but we eventually decided upon The Gritti Palace which was totally worth the splurge.

 The Gritti Palace Review and helpful tips